VoiceThread/nativescript-plugins/packages/nativescript-transcoder/README.md

 [![npm](https://img.shields.io/npm/v/@voicethread/nativescript-audio-recorder?style=flat-square)](https://www.npmjs.com/package/@voicethread/nativescript-transcoder)

 This plugin provides video transcoding functionality for Android API 21+ and iOS 4+ and supports modifying the video's resolution, frame rate (iOS only).
+The plugin is currently able to transcode a video to a height of 480, 720 or 1080, with the width scaled in the same ratio (based on the original video dimensions).

+Note: Not all video/audio codecs/formats are supported, so the transcode may fail.
+This is particularly true on Android, where the device and OS version dictate what is actually supported when using the plugin.

 For both Android and iOS, the transcoded video files will be saved as an MP4 file using h264 and AAC encoding.